AnnaGilthorpe/ProfessionalREADMEGenerator/readme-assignment-description.md

 <li>When a user clicks on the links in the Table of Contents, they are taken to the corresponding section of the README.</li>

-The app requests the information from the user via a series of prompts.
+It requests the information from the user via a series of prompts.

 ## Technologies used
 <li>Inquirer</li>
-<li>Node</li>
+<li>Node.js</li>
 <li>Javascript</li>